VA Loan Network logo

 Key Advantages of Foreclosed Properties

-• Lower Purchase Price: Homes sold below market value.
+• Lower Purchase Price: Homes sold below market value can shrink your overall loan balance.

 Types of Foreclosures: REO, HUD, Fannie/Freddie, Auctions